core-wg/comi/draft-ietf-core-comi.md

 : The message payload of Content-Format 'application/yang-data+cbor' is encoded using a CBOR map.
   Each entry of this CBOR map is composed of a key and a value.
-  CBOR map keys are set to the SID assigned to the data nodes, CBOR map values are set to the instance value as defined in {{I-D.ietf-core-yang-cbor}} section 4.
+  CBOR map keys are set to the SID or SID deltas associated with the data nodes as defined in {{I-D.ietf-core-yang-cbor}} section 4, CBOR map values are set to the instance value as defined in {{I-D.ietf-core-yang-cbor}} section 4.

 application/yang-identifiers+cbor: